 Recognizes names of familiar people, objects and body parts 24 months Ish He knows what a cookie is, his own name and such

-Says several single words 15- 18 months Yes 18-24 months I'm talking about signs here, no verbal words yet
+Says several single words 15- 18 months Yes 18-24 months At 4 years old he has about 11 signs and 5 verbal words.

-Uses two to four word sentences 24 months Nope
+Uses two to four word sentences 24 months Yes 3 years In sign language.

 Follows simple instructions 24 months Yes 18-24 months Knows words/signs for give to me or take this or no